-Name:
+Name: ----

 Title of course/conference/activity:

 Date(s) of the activity:

 Please outline reasons why this activity will be useful to: (i) you; (ii) the organisation

 (i)

 OR

 (ii)

 Predicted costs

-Fees:
+Fees: -----------------------------------

+Travel:

-Travel: (i) miles by car; OR (ii) cost of train travel
+(i) miles by car; OR (ii) cost of train travel

 Accommodation:

 Subsistence:

-You are responsible for booking your own train tickets and accommodation.
-These must be booked in advance, and within the limits of expenditure set by SES.
+Train tickets and accommodation must be booked in advance, and costs kept within the limits of expenditure set by SES.
+Requisition forms must be raised for the course fees,

+accommodation and travel.

 Date application submitted:

 Approved by line manager:

 Date: